 If you arm yourself with these kinds of behavior skills, you'll be able to pivot the conversation and regain control over it.

 If you're feeling stressed or angry, there’s only one person who can make a difference in the situation, and that’s you, LaRoche says.
-So take the high road, don't get pulled into an argument, and ignore them.
+So take the high road, and don't get pulled into an argument.